Liz Truss is entitled to a lifetime pension of R$700,000 for 44 days as prime minister; understand – News

 Liz Truss has entered the annals of history for becoming the UK’s longest-serving prime minister, having spent just 44 days in office, until she resigned last Thursday (20).

-Even with six weeks in office, Truss will be entitled to receive an advantageous pension established by the UK government for former prime ministers, which can reach up to £115,000 a year.
+Even with six weeks in office, Truss will be entitled to receive an advantageous pension established by the United Kingdom government for former prime ministers, which can reach up to 115 thousand pounds a year (about R$ 700 thousand, in the conversion of values). .

-The ‘ceiling’ is the same for predecessors who stayed in power much longer, such as Tony Blair, prime minister between 1997 and 2007, David Cameron, premier between 2010 and 2016 and Theresa May, in office between 2016 and 2019. politicians listed above claimed the benefit.
+The “ceiling” is the same for predecessors who stayed in power much longer, such as Tony Blair, prime minister between 1997 and 2007, David Cameron, premier between 2010 and 2016, and Theresa May, in office between 2016 and 2019.
+All the politicians listed above claimed the benefit.

 So far, there is no public information on whether Liz Truss will accept the benefit, initially announced in 1991 by then British Prime Minister John Major.